Abhay-Kushwaha/Next-Sprint/README.md

 # Next Js Practice
 I will be walking through a simple Next Js project to practice my skills.

--axios: to make API calls.
+- axios: to make API calls.
--bcryptjs: to hash passwords/tokens.
+- bcryptjs: to hash passwords/tokens.
--jsonwebtoken: to generate tokens, secure cookies from server side.
+- jsonwebtoken: to generate tokens, secure cookies from server side.
--nodemailer: to send emails.
+- nodemailer: to send emails.
--mailtrap: to test emails.
+- mailtrap: to test emails.
--mongoose: to interact with MongoDB, wrapper around MongoDB driver.
+- mongoose: to interact with MongoDB, wrapper around MongoDB driver.
--react-hot-toast: to display toast messages.
+- react-hot-toast: to display toast messages.

+## Steps
 Database Confuguartion and Connection

 SignUp: generate token, save user to database, redirect to login page.